Security Tips

 ATM Skimming

 Automated Teller Machine or ATM skimming is a fraud scheme to steal personal information from ATM users.
-A skimmer is a piece of equipment which is installed by scammers on the ATM or wherever cards are swiped like gas stations to read a cardholder’s electronic account information stored on the magnetic stripe on the back of
+A skimmer is a piece of equipment which is installed by scammers on the ATM or wherever cards are swiped like gas stations to read a cardholder’s electronic account information stored on the magnetic stripe on the back of the card when the card is inserted into the skimming device.

 Below are a few precautions you can take to help prevent you from falling victim to ATM Skimming: